publicsamples/Xolotl/README.md

 # Xolotl

-Xolotl is an open source "harmonic" synthesiser built with legendary HISE.
+Xolotl is an open source "harmonic" synthesiser built with HISE.
 Plugins are available for MacOS , Windows and Linux.

 ![Xolot](https://raw.githubusercontent.com/publicsamples/Xolotl/main/Xolotl.png)